24 Sep 2020

 In-person events and activities

 As lockdown restrictions ease, you may want to resume face-to-face campaigning and organise in-person events.
-However, we strongly encourage you continue holding meetings online for the time being and refrain from organising any in-person campaign activity.
+However, we strongly encourage you to continue holding your group meetings online for the time being and take particular care of your own and others’ safety if you organise any in-person campaign activity.
+We recommend you take extra precautionary measures such as wearing a face mask if possible at all times, to give your community confidence engaging with you.

 We should exercise caution as official guidelines continue to evolve and differ from one area to the other.
 Please consider that some more vulnerable members of your groups and wider community may not be able or willing to participate in any in person events.